Scion iQ Performance

 - "Keep the continuously variable automatic transmission in Sport mode, and you'll get zippier performance, but the iQ can't match the larger Mini Cooper or Chevy Sonic for road feel and driving fun.
 Engine drone is a letdown and only seems to grow louder the longer the commute." -- Kelley Blue Book

 - "The iQ does 0-60 mph in about 10 seconds.
 That's OK for the urban grind, but marginal for highway passing, climbing steep hills, or merging onto fast-moving freeways, all of which demand patience and planning." -- Consumer Guide (2013)

 - "Every time the iQ is about to do something entertaining, the CVT intrudes and spoils it.
 Dive into a corner, the tires bite and…the transmission induces its drone of defeat and the car practically falls on its nose.
 Scion says the iQ will run from 0 to 60 mph in 11.8 seconds, but a better estimate might be a week." -- Car and Driver (2012)

 Handling and Braking

-- "Given its short wheelbase, you might expect the iQ to have a choppy ride on the highway, yet it delivers acceptable stability at speed.
-Crosswinds affect it, though, and you feel a little more vulnerable in the iQ than you do in larger subcompact cars like the Chevy Sonic or Fiat 500." -- Edmunds
+- "Fuel economy is quite good, of course, and the iQ has a decent ride quality on the highway despite its small size.
+Crosswinds affect it, though, and you feel a little more vulnerable in the iQ than you would in larger subcompact cars such as the Chevy Sonic or Fiat 500." -- Edmunds

 - "Because of its compressed measurements, the iQ can be susceptible to pull and wander from road disturbances such as dips, grooves, and cable car tracks.
-The ride feels firm, yet there's obvious body movement in the corners. … However, it feels remarkably secure at highway speeds with no noticeable crosswinds to terrorize us." -- Motor Trend (2012)
+The ride feels firm, yet there's obvious body movement in the corners." -- Motor Trend (2012)